joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 I have used the term **"Software Architectures"** - note the plural - because it is a catalog of reusable solutions to recurring higher-level software problems.

-## Conclusion
+## Keep application decoupled from architectural changes

-I would rather invest more time trying to keep my application code as decoupled from external details as possible.
+I would rather invest more time trying to keep my application code as decoupled from external details as possible and avoid the trap of building a system that relies solely on some external details, such as database engines, communication protocols, or cloud providers.

-[The Twelve-Factor App](https://12factor.net/) is a good place to start.
+I can suggest reading [The Twelve-Factor App](https://12factor.net/) as a great starting point for exploring methods for making your application independent of external details.

-We should be moving in a direction where architectural changes may not have an impact on our application.
+We should go in a direction where architectural changes don't impact our application.

+[^1]: Thanks _druhlemann_ for the feedback given on the [reddit discussion](https://www.reddit.com/r/programming/comments/kizie4/software_architecture_is_overrated_questions_and/)